trajceskijovan/Titanic-in-R/README.md

 2. People traveling in families of 2-4 people had a relatively high chance to survive than to die
 3. People traveling in families of 5+ people had a lower chance to survive

-# Plot survived against Age with density plot
+# Plot survived against Age with density plot:
 ![](Titanic8.png)
 Survival chances of ages 20-30 are low

-#  Plot survived against Age with boxplot
+#  Plot survived against Age with boxplot:
 ![](Titanic9.png)
 1. Title and Pclass seem the most important predictors for Age
 2. “Masters” are all very young

-# Plot Embarked against Survived
+# Plot Embarked against Survived:
 ![](Titanic10.png)
 ![](Titanic11.png)
 ![](Titanic12.png)